All plants need nourishment. Lawn grass and houseplants typically need a little help to grow their best. That’s where fertilizer comes in.

 Tips for Using Organic Fertilizer

 The key to effectively using organic fertilizer lies in understanding how it works.
 It takes time and warm temperatures for soil microbes to consume the product and then release plant-ready nutrients.
-In cool weather, it may take up to six weeks to see results, but two weeks is typical during the growing season.
+In cool weather, it may take up to 6 weeks to see results, but 2 weeks is typical during the growing season.

 The fertilizer should be incorporated into the top 3 to 6 inches of the soil where they can access it.
-Use liquid organic fertilizer to supplement granular fertilizer when crops need a boost of nutrients, as when cabbage plants begin to form heads or when tomatoes begin to set fruit.
+It’s a good idea to use liquid organic fertilizer to supplement granular fertilizer when crops need a boost of nutrients, as when cabbage plants begin to form heads or when tomatoes begin to set fruit.

 Q. What are the types of organic fertilizer?

 Organic fertilizer ingredients vary widely but can be categorized as plant-based, animal-based, and mineral.
-Most organic fertilizers contain a combination of these types to provide a balance of essential macro and micronutrients, plus beneficial microbes that help make the nutrients available.
+Most organic fertilizers contain a combination of these types to provide a balance of essential macro- and micronutrients plus beneficial microbes that help make the nutrients available.
 Dry or granular fertilizers feed all season, while liquids provide a quick burst of nutrients.